KonstantinSchubert/pennytoken-spec/README.md

 ## Design limitations
  * The user must install a browser plugin that implements the specification.
  * The content provider must be trusted regarding issues such as money laundering.
- * The micropayment provider is theoretically able to track which websites are issued by the users.
+ * The micropayment provider is theoretically able to track which websites are visited by the users.

 ## Working Principle